UMaine-New-Media-105/assignment-5-joshuam958/README.md

 Question 2: Having plenty of practice with loops, and a little bit with arrays from last assignment, this was actually quite easy.
 However at first I didn't understand why i needed a loop in setup, then one in draw as well, but it all makes sense now.
 This is a easy way to have multiple objects without having hundreds of lines of code. https://editor.p5js.org/joshua.mann/sketches/QRjrR7y-N

 Question 3: Video really guided me through a lot of this.
 Once I figured out creating the loop for one class, then the rest were easy.
-Had problems with getting my fish to flip when it collided with the wall, but it was just a simple push() and pop() fix. https://editor.p5js.org/joshua.mann/sketches/3WI2uJjjM
+Had problems with getting my fish to flip when it collided with the wall, but it was just a simple push() and pop() fix.
+Created a sort of simulation of a fish tank with fish food in it.
+I like the flashing bubbles I had from the other parts of this assignment so I kept them, just changed some of the perameters to be more organized. https://editor.p5js.org/joshua.mann/sketches/3WI2uJjjM